Gastón Luken Garza

 Gastón Luken Garza (born 1959) is a Mexican entrepreneur and politician.
 He has been president of the State Electoral Institute of Baja California, comptroller general of the government of Mexico City, citizen advisor for the Federal Electoral Institute and congressmen for the National Action Party (PAN) in the LXI Legislature of the Mexican Congress.
 In 2016, he was the first independent candidate to run for mayor of Tijuana.

 Life

-Luken Garza was born in Monterrey in 1959 to businessman Gaston Luken Aguilar and his wife Alejandra Garza.
+Luken Garza was born in Monterrey in 1959 to prominent businessman Gaston Luken Aguilar and his wife Alejandra Garza.
 He grew up in Baja California, where he currently lives in Tijuana with his wife Alicia Luna Alvarado.
 He has three children Analicia, Gaston and Alvaro.

 Luken has a bachelor's degree in business administration from the Monterrey Institute of Technology and Higher Education (1981) and has postgraduate studies in upper management in Ipade (1985).

 He is fluent in English and Spanish.

 Political career

 Luken worked as a citizen advisor to election institutes at the state and federal levels from 1995 to 2003.
 This included positions as president of the Electoral Institute of Baja California for the 1995 elections and as board member of the Federal Electoral Institute from 2001 to 2003.

 From 2000 to 2003, he was special advisor to the government of Mexico City, overseeing the city budget and anticorruption efforts regarding public servants.

 Luken was also an advisor to the Mexican-American Studies Center of the UC San Diego and to Pronatura in Baja California.

 In 2009, Luken was elected as a federal deputy with the National Action Party, representing the fifth district in Tijuana.
 He presided over a congressional commission for accountability and was vice chairman of the Governing Congressional Commission.

 In 2014, Mexico changed the law which allowed for more independent candidates.
 He was the first independent to announce a run for mayor of Tijuana in 2015.
 In 2016, he was the first independent to get enough signatures to be on the ballot for the same position.
 He was able to get 32,263 validated signatures, enough to meet the 2.5% of eligible voters, one of only six independent candidates to be able to do so in the entire state.
 Luken sought to take advantage of widespread voter mistrust of the established political parties.
 This campaign compared their efforts to Obama's presidential runs, calling it the first grassroots campaign in Tijuana.
 They even made their own versions of Obama's Hope posters.
 Emulating the highly popular independent governor of Chihuahua, he used curse words and colloquialisms in his campaign.
 However, he was criticized as taking advantage of the new system and not really an independent because of his connections to the National Action Party, which Luken stated during his run that he was never officially affiliated with.

 In 2013, he registered with the National Action Party.